Configure time synchronization with an external NTP server

 -

 Specify the NTP servers.
-We recommend replacing the servers with Servercore NTP servers But you can specify any available NTP servers.
+We recommend replacing the servers with Servercore NTP servers, but you can specify any available NTP servers.

 w32tm /config /syncfromflags:manual /manualpeerlist:"<ntp_server>" /update